DBigCloud/Lambda/python/Check_http/README.md

 ##Create role for lambda
 Create a IAM role in AWS, apply **policy.json** and set your **S3 Bucket** and **SNS ARN**

+##Upload Lambda
+Crate a package zip with code and dependencies and upload it to a Lambda function.